DS-Meena/Hierarchical_Object_Detection/README.md

 In this project, I trained an object detection model using a deep reinforcement learning algorithm and applied this model to detect a walking person in a video.
 I followed this research paper ![Hierachical Object detection using Deep RL](https://arxiv.org/pdf/2208.04511.pdf).
 This model can be used in Gait analysis.

 - Dataset

    I used the pascal-voc-2007 dataset to train it. (that contains the annotations(coordinates) files and images).

 - Training

  I used the DQN algorithm with experience replay (stores state transitions) for training with epsilon greedy exploration.
 I used VGG16 CNN Architecture to get the features from the image.

-- To Detect a walking person
-I changed the ratio of contracting the bounding box so that it contracts on the person. and trained the model again with slight modifications like in the bonding box shape for a better fit.

 - Reward

  I used the IOU (intersection over union) value for reward, +ve reward if increases
  -ve reward otherwise
  terminate if IOU > 0.5 (as defined by officials).

 - Predictions

  The model predicts an action associated with either the moving or termination of the current bounding box like moving it right, left, up, down or terminate.
  We change the bounding box according to the chosen action (5 movement actions).
 Get new annotations using offset.

 - Results

  Plotted the average precision score and precision-recall curve. and no steps were taken in each image histogram.

-Walking person detection in a video: -
+- To Detect a walking person

+ I changed the ratio of contracting the bounding box so that it contracts on the person. and trained the model again with slight modifications like in the bonding box shape for a better fit.
  I have extracted each frame and applied the object detection model on each frame individually.

  ![image](https://user-images.githubusercontent.com/47668949/152681419-f0649845-c6b2-4a88-be17-23dc512838d3.png)